History of BuzzFeed in Timeline

 In a 2017 survey among US readers, BuzzFeed was voted the second least trustworthy source among American readers, with Occupy Democrats being lower-ranked.

-In June 2018, BuzzFeed announced plans to lay off approximately 100 employees in France as part of a broader reduction in workforce.
+In June 2018, BuzzFeed laid off employees, including 100 in France, as part of a broader restructuring plan.

-In June 2018, Eugene Lee Yang, Zach Kornfeld, Keith Habersberger, and Ned Fulmer (formerly known as The Try Guys) left BuzzFeed and created their own independent channel titled "The Try Guys".
+In June 2018, Eugene Lee Yang, Zach Kornfeld, Keith Habersberger, and formerly Ned Fulmer (The Try Guys) left BuzzFeed and created their own independent channel, also titled "The Try Guys".

-In September 2018, BuzzFeed shut down its podcast department and laid off the staff due to a lack of desired ad revenue, cancelling most of its podcasts, including See Something, Say Something.
+In September 2018, BuzzFeed shut down its podcast department and laid off the staff due to a lack of desired ad revenue.
+It cancelled most of its podcasts, including See Something, Say Something.

-In 2018, after Ned and Ariel Fulmer left BuzzFeed with the Try Guys, the series Night In/Night Out was subsequently canceled.
+In 2018, Ned and Ariel Fulmer left BuzzFeed with the Try Guys, leading to the subsequent cancellation of their series Night In/Night Out.

-2018: BuzzFeed news was a finalist for a Pulitzer Prize
+2018: BuzzFeed news a finalist for Pulitzer Prize

 In 2018, staff of BuzzFeed news was a finalist for a Pulitzer Prize in their international reporting category for their article that "proved that operatives with apparent ties to Vladimir Putin have engaged in a targeted killing campaign against his perceived enemies on British and American soil".